srgk26/EasyPlotting.jl/README.md

 To install seaborn, do either `sudo pip3 install seaborn` to install system-wide or `python3 -m pip install --user seaborn` to install at user level.

 6. Then run Julia by simply typing `julia` in the terminal.
-Copy and paste the code below to install Easyplotting from within the Julia REPL prompt in the terminal:
+Copy and paste the code below to install and launch Easyplotting from within the Julia REPL prompt in the terminal:

 ```
 using Pkg